 Let us use three-sided pyramids (sometimes called tetrahedrons).
 To make the pyramid, start with a triangular arrangement of tennis balls for the bottom layer.
-Next stack up tennis balls layer at a time, as at right.
+Next stack up tennis balls layer at a time.

 If the base of the pyramid has 5 balls along a side, how many balls does the entire pyramid have in it?
-Let us call this a pyramidal number.
+This is a pyramidal number.

 The picture starts with the base of the pyramid for Pyramid(5).
 Click a few times to see the complete pyramid.
 Smaller pyramids can be found within this one.
 (For example, the top two layers can be considered a pyramid that has a base with two balls on a side.)
 For small pyramids, count the balls within them.
 For larger pyramids, try to find a clever way to calculate the number of balls they contain.

 Click on the image a few times and fill in some of the chart.